New Zealand Language

-In April 2006, New Zealand became the first country to declare sign language as an official language, alongside Maori and English.
+While English is the predominant language spoken in New Zealand, there are two actual official languages in New Zealand.
+Māori became an official language in 1987 while in April 2006, New Zealand became the first country to declare sign language as an official language, alongside Māori.

 New Zealand Sign Language, or NZSL, is the main language of the deaf community in New Zealand.

 Māori is only used in New Zealand and nowhere else in the world.
 Despite its official status, the language continues to struggle against being lost.